jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzscm/index.md

 You should now have a good overview of how to develop an app that uses Jazz SCM.

-You've seen how to edit a sample app and fork that app by using DevOps Services.
+You've seen how to edit a sample app and fork that app by using Bluemix DevOps Services.
 With a few simple steps, you deployed your changed app and saw it running in the cloud.
 In minutes, you changed the code, delivered the changes to the Jazz SCM repository